 For amenities available in each park, please click on the “Parks” map below, then click on a park to see what is available there.

 You can find photos and general information about our pavilions under Documents & Resources below.

 A variety of parks and public spaces are available for the public to use for activities and events.

 To reserve a park pavilion in Buchanan, South End, Sixth Ward or Reservoir Parks for a small event or private gathering, please download and complete the Park Pavilion Rental Permit Application found in the Documents & Resources tab below.
-Park Pavilion rentals are managed by the Bureau of Operations.
+To hold an event in Long’s Park, please download and complete the Long’s Park Pavilion Rental Permit Application below.
+Park Pavilion rentals and Long’s Park events are managed by the Bureau of Operations.

-To reserve open space in a park for a large or public event, like a run, rally, concert or festival, in any park, please download and complete the Facility & Activity Permit found in the Documents & Resources tab below.
-Facility & Activity permits are managed by the City of Lancaster Office of Promotion.
+To reserve open space in a park for a public event, please complete the Facility & Activity Permit.
+For large-scale events like a festival, concert, or run, please also complete the Special Event Permit.
+Both are found in the Documents & Resources tab below.
+Facility & Activity and Special Event permits are managed by the City of Lancaster Office of Promotion.

 Beau’s Dream Dog Park